Putnam-Lab/Lab_Management/Lab_Resourses/DNA_RNA-protocols/WGBS-PicoMethyl-Protocol.md

 - D5000 TapeStation Assay

+**Note about Thermocycler Programs**

+- All programs are under the "mes" login, password 888
+- All programs are in the "PICO" folder
+- Depending on input amount of DNA, you will use different AMP 1 and AMP 2 programs:
+  - For 1ng DNA input: use "10 PICO METHYL AMP 1" and "12 PICO METHYL AMP 2"
+  - For 10ng DNA input: use "8 PICO METHYL AMP 1" and "10 PICO METHYL AMP 2"

+**Note about timing and planning this prep**

+- Calculate how much DNA you're going to use before you start the prep, ideally for all samples, getting the volumes ready before you start
+- Plan how you will index your samples before starting the preps.
+We have paired i5 and i7 indexes that go from 1-60.
+Each sample needs a unique pair, and the individual indexes are not used more than once.
+Ie you can have two samples that have i5-1, i7-1, and i5-2, i7-2.
+But you cannot have two samples that have i5-1, i7-1, and i5-1, i7-2. i5-1 can't be used twice to mitigate any possible index-hopping (however rare)
+- The list of primer/indexes we have are [here](https://github.com/Putnam-Lab/Lab_Management/blob/master/Lab_Resourses/DNA_RNA-protocols/Indexes_and_Barcodes/UDI_Index_Primer_Pairs_for_Pico_WGBS.csv).
+Right now there are 1-60
+- It can make things easier on you do the prep over 1.5 days: start the prep in the afternoon by doing the DNA dilution and bisulfite conversion.
+The BS converted DNA can be stable at 4 degrees C for 20 hours.
+So you can take it out of the thermocycler after the conversion program and store it in the fridge for the next day
+- It will probably take you the entire second day if you do 10 or more samples (including the QC)
+- While things are in the thermocycler, it can be helpful to start making the mixes for the next step and keep them on the ice bucket

-### DNA Dilution
+### DNA Dilution - Plan this before starting your library prep

-- Sample input to the Pico Methyl Seq kit has been somewhat optimized to work well with 1ng input
+- Sample input to the Pico Methyl Seq kit has been somewhat optimized to work well with 10ng input, **but we used to do 1ng and that worked sometimes as well**
-- Dilute extracted DNA to 1ng/ul or appropriate concentration so 1ng of DNA can be used to start the protocol without pipetting below 1ul and the input volume is no more than 20ul
+- Dilute extracted DNA to 1ng/ul or appropriate concentration so 10ng of DNA can be used to start the protocol without pipetting below 1ul and the input volume is no more than 20ul
 - Use the same buffer that the extracted DNA is in (ex.
 10mM Tris HCl)
-- For example dilute every sample to 1ng/ul so 1ul can be used as the input of the prep
+- For example dilute every sample to 1ng/ul so 10ul can be used as the input of the prep
 - [Video link](https://www.youtube.com/watch?v=byipduTsFmc&list=PLI8mZMNHcIVq9DFCOPksLhcch8UbJj4Pq&index=1)

 ### Bisulfite Conversion

-- For each sample add 1ng of DNA to a PCR strip tube
+- For each sample add 10ng of DNA to a PCR strip tube
-- Increase the volume with 10mM Tris HCl or nuclease free water to 20ul for samples that need it
+- Increase the volume with 10mM Tris HCl or nuclease free water to 20ul for samples that need it (if you did 10ng at a concentration of 1ng/ul, then you'd have added 10ul of your sample and would need 10ul of 10mM Tris HCl)
-- Add 130ul of Lightning Conversion Reagent to each tube
+- Add 130ul of Lightning Conversion Reagent to each tube.
+The total volume in each tube is now 150ul
 - Vortex and spin down tubes
-- Place tubes in the thermocycler Pico Bisulfite Conversion program under the MES login (password 8888).
+- Place tubes in the thermocycler, use the "mes" login, password 8888, folder "PICO".
+The program is titled "BS CONVERSION PICO."
 Program specifications:
   - 98 degrees C for 8 minutes
   - 54 degrees C for 60 minutes
   - 4 degrees C hold